al3xandr3/al3xandr3.github.io/_posts/2014-06-26-storytelling-and-presenting.md

-## Structured Presentations
+### Structured Presentations Systems

-### The Skeptical System
+#### The Skeptical System

-Works by answering tipical skeptical questions from audience, how expert presenter is in the matter (establishing credibility), whats in it for me, etc...
+Works by answering typical skeptical questions from audience, how expert presenter is in the matter (establishing credibility), whats in it for me, etc...

 Break the presentation in a sequence of 4 parts, answering the "skeptical" audience questions: